 I’m rather over having other people talking on the phone at mealtimes, and the incessant twirl of Twitter is a ‘total put off’ after the 5th Tweet notification that goes off at the next table.
 I never encountered these disturbances here – total tranquility.

-So we actually arrived early to maximise the fabulous view and experience.
+So we actually arrived early to maximize the fabulous view and experience.

 And the treat for our farewell dinner – LOBSTER!

 Thankfully it was a beautifully light sorbet for dessert served with coffee because I was full.

 This was just another perfect location for a perfect meal here at Kinondo Kwetu.

 Breakfast came around on our last day before we knew it.
 This time we were seated out by the rose garden with the view facing toward the sea.